 Children and adults were inspired by panelists to pursue their dreams at a celebration of trailblazers in science, technology, engineering, arts and math (STEAM).
-The event, titled Dare to Dream, was held at the Spartanburg headquarters library (Barrett room) on Saturday, October 15, 2016 from 3-5pm.

 Free to the public, the event featured panelists representing the fields of science, technology, engineering, arts and math.
 Several STEAM mentors attended and networked with the audience.

 Dr. Amy Curtis - Radiation Oncologist, Gibbs Cancer Center

 Celia Cooksey - Technology Instructor, Spartanburg Day School

 Lakessa Wright - Senior Sales Executive, Milliken and Company

 Dr. Madelyn Young – Associate Professor of Economics, Converse College